Open Call Q&A

 Material Creation and Advanced Measurements Research Area (Institute of Multidisciplinary Research for Advanced Materials, Tohoku University)

-Chemistry for Material Systems Research Area(Laboratory for Chemistry and Life Science, Institute of Innovative Research, Tokyo Institute of Technology)
+Chemistry for Material Systems Research Area(Laboratory for Chemistry and Life Science, Institute of Integrated Research, Institute of Science Tokyo)

 Nanoscience and Devices Research Area (SANKEN, Osaka University)